whompratt/claans/README.md

 D4 -> D6 -> D8 -> D10 -> D12 -> D20

-In order to maximise you score you will need 6 people in the Claan to complete at least one challenge or activity each week, so work as a team to make sure everyone is involved!
+In order to maximise you score you will need 6 people in the Claan to complete at least one quest each week, so work as a team to make sure everyone is involved!

 ![image](https://i.imgur.com/TUUgl7A.jpg)

 ### The Claan Portal
 To make it even easier to contribute to your Claan, track your dice pool, and see your Claan upgrades Claan Chaaos will come complete with a shiny new web portal!
 This can be found at [here](https://claan-chaaos.streamlit.app)!
 This means you can contribute to your claan from anywhere, any time, even from mobile!

-This app will have a home page with an overview of the total scores for each Claan, their members, and the current set of activities and challenges to be completed!
-Each Claan will then have their own page, locked behind a top secret password, where they can log their activities, see the number of dice in the current pool, and also track which step their Claan Dice are on.
+This app will have a home page with an overview of the total scores for each Claan, their members, and the current set of quests to be completed!
+Each Claan will then have their own page, locked behind a top secret password, where they can log their quests, see the number of dice in the current pool, and also track which step their Claan Dice are on.

 ### Time Marches On
 This season, time waits for no-one!
-Challenges and activities will be up for a fortnight then the window will close and entries for that period of time will no longer be valid.
-So make sure to keep on top of things and log your challenges and activities as you complete them!
+Quests will be up for a fortnight then the window will close and entries for that period of time will no longer be valid.
+So make sure to keep on top of things and log your quests as you complete them!

-Just like this season we will also have Claanpions to help you remember what is going on and keep on top of the challenges and activities.
+Just like this season we will also have Claanpions to help you remember what is going on and keep on top of the quests.
 This season they might even have *special powers*...

 ![image](https://eventyrgames.com/wp-content/uploads/2022/08/Mizzium-Apparatus-886x628.png)